tmforum/DataModelDocumentation/docs/Customer/BucketBalance.md

 ### This schema references the following schemas directly:

 -PartyAccountRef
-QuantityType
-QuantityType
-TimePeriodType

-### This schema is referenced directly or indirectly by the following schemas:
+-QuantityType

+-QuantityType

 -TimePeriodType

--QuantityType
--BucketBalance
+### This schema references directly or indirectly by the following schemas:

+-TimePeriodType

 -Bucket

 -PartyAccountRef

 -Entity

+-QuantityType

+-BucketBalance